 Think a minute.In June, 1969, the countries of Honduras and El Salvador declared war against each other.
 Until then, these two neighboring nations in Central America had been like close cousins.

-Think a minute…A successful man said: “Success is mostly about failing.”
-What we don’t know about the world’s most successful people is the many times they failed before they finally succeeded.
+Think a minute…A wise and respected man said: “Success is mostly failing.”
+What we often do not know about the world’s most successful people is how many times they failed before they finally succeeded.

 © Samoa Observer 2016